mtthwyng15/backend/README.md

 - There should be a Readme file with clear setup instructions
 - (Bonus) Unit / functional / integration tests
 - Please upload the completed solution to a hosted source repository (on GitHub, GitLab or similar).

-This is a backend application written in NodeJS and this is the link (https://github.com/mtthwyng15/frontend) to the front end application.
-The reason for splitting this and the front end application is because of best practises and for scalability and maintainability.

 ## Usage